locutusjs/locutus/website/about.md

 - /
 ---

-Locutus.js assimilaties other languages' standard libraries to JavaScript for fun and educational purposes
+Locutus assimilaties other languages' standard libraries to JavaScript for fun and educational purposes

 **Why on earth would you port other languages to js?**